naja628/qwerasdf/manual.md

 ### default-divs
 aliases: `default-divs`/`dfdiv`/`dfnails`
 ```
-default-divs SHAPE_TYPE1 DEFAULT_NAILS1 ...: all shapes of type SHAPE_TYPE1 will be initially drawn with DEFAULT_NAILS1 nails.
+default-divs SHAPE_TYPE1 DEFAULT_NAILS1 ...: all shapes of type SHAPE_TYPE1 will be initially dr
+awn with DEFAULT_NAILS1 nails.
 Shape types: 'circle', 'line', 'arc', 'poly'
 Can specify several (type, dfnails) pairs at once (after each other).
 ```